 It is not that uncommon for heirs to be disinherited for one reason or another.
-Regardless of the reasoning, if you feel the need to disinherit someone from your estate, a disinheritance clause is the most common and most effective way to do so.
+Regardless of the reasoning, if you feel the need to disinherit someone from your estate, a disinheritance clause in a will is the most common and most effective way to do so.
 Even so, you may not be able to completely disinherit someone.
 Here is what you need to know.

 First determine what the law requires